Ebarashi/Ex2/README.md

 **_Algorithms_:**

-* isConnected --> Returns true if and only if  there is a valid path from each node to each other node
+* isConnected --> Returns true if and only if  there is a valid path from each node to any other node

   see: https://en.wikipedia.org/wiki/Shortest_path_problem